 Now that you have an idea of what I feed my sourdough starter each day, let's look at its schedule.

 With the above flour, water, and carryover ratios, I need to feed my sourdough starter twice a day if kept at a warm temperature.
 I like to feed once in the morning at around 9:00 a.m. and once at night at around 9:00 p.m.
 This isn't a super strict schedule, sometimes I feed a little earlier and sometimes a little later, but generally, I like to keep to those times.

 With this schedule, it means I can make the day's levain early at 9:00 a.m., and in the case of something like my Sunflower & Sesame sourdough, the levain will ripen and be ready for mixing around 2:00 p.m.
 In other cases, where I have an overnight levain, I'll make the overnight preferment at night around 9:00 p.m., and it's ready for mixing first thing in the morning.

 The important thing is to always make a levain or mix a dough when your starter is ripe.
 This means making the levain with the ripe starter before feeding it.

 In my case, I have two opportunities throughout the day to make a levain or mix a dough, at 9:00 a.m. and 9:00 p.m.

 Recommended reading: Read on for more detail on my sourdough starter maintenance routine, including the signs I look for when my starter is ready for a feeding.

 How do I feed my sourdough starter?
 Well, that's it!
-I'll keep this post updated with any changes to my feeding regiment, but if you're interested in reading more about starters, have a look at my sourdough starter collection, where I have a collection of maintenance routines, discard recipes, guides, and more.
+I'll keep this post updated with any changes to my feeding regimen, but if you're interested in reading more about starters, look at my sourdough starter collection, where I have a collection of maintenance routines, discard recipes, guides, and more.